-Table 8 Massachusetts and Boston Region NHS Bridge Condition Baselines
+I able 8 Massachusetts and Boston Region NHS Bridge Condition Baselines

-Geographic Area Total NHS Bridges Total NHS Bridge Deck Area (square feet) Percent of NHS Bridges in Good Condition Percent of NHS Bridges in Poor Condition

-Massachusetts a 2,246 29,457,351 15.2% 12.4%

-Boston Region b 859 14,131,094 19.2% 11.8%
+Geographic Area Federally Required Bridge Condition Performance Measure Total NHS Bridges Total NHS Bridge Deck Area (square feet) Percent of NHS Bridges in Good Condition Percent of NHS Bridges in Poor Condition Massachusetts a Percent of NHS Bridges [by deck area] that are in good condition 2,246 29,457,351 15.2% 12.4% Boston Region ь Percent of NHS Bridges [by deck area] that are in poor condition 859 14,131,094 19.2% 11.8% a Massachusetts baseline data is based on a MassDOT analysis conducted in 2018.

-&lt;sup>a Massachusetts baseline data is based on a MassDOT analysis conducted in 2018.
+b Boston region comparison data is based on a Boston Region MPO analysis conducted in 2018.